rkj43/LRUCache/README.md

 ### Dependency Injection
 Dependency injection can be done in the consumer class, and it is demonstrated in the LRUCache.Demo project.
 ### Event for Item Eviction
-To subscribe to the item eviction event, refer to the LRUCacheLibrary project and the corresponding test cases in the LRUCache.Tests project.
+To subscribe to the item eviction event, refer to the LRUCache project and the corresponding test cases in the LRUCache.Tests project.

 ## Testing
 The LRUCache.Tests project contains NUnit tests covering basic use cases and scenarios, including adding, retrieving, removing items, and item eviction events.

 ## Conclusion
-This LRUCache Library Solution is a versatile and reusable component, adhering to SOLID principles and allowing developers to efficiently manage in-memory storage with the flexibility of configuration and the assurance of thread safety.
+This LRUCache Library  is a versatile and reusable component, adhering to SOLID principles and allowing developers to efficiently manage in-memory storage with the flexibility of configuration and the assurance of thread safety.

 ## Resources I found useful while working on this
 - https://www.albahari.com/threading/